Ohio panel and Virginia lawmakers move forward with congressional redistricting plans

 The political parties are in an intense battle, because Democrats need to gain just three seats in next year’s election to win control of the House and gain the power to impede Trump’s agenda.

+In a rare bit of bipartisanship, Ohio's new map won support from all five Republicans and both Democrats on the redistricting panel.
+The Democratic Congressional Campaign Committee praised the Ohio Democrats “for negotiating to prevent an even more egregious gerrymander” benefiting Republicans.

-In Ohio, Republicans already hold 10 of 15 congressional seats.
-The new map could boost Republican chances in already competitive districts currently held by Democratic Reps.
+Republicans already hold 10 of Ohio's 15 congressional seats.
+The new map could boost their chances in already competitive districts currently held by Democratic Reps.
 Greg Landsman in Cincinnati and Marcy Kaptur near Toledo.
 Kaptur won a 22nd term last year by about 2,400 votes, or less than 1 percentage point, in a district carried by Trump.
 Landsman was reelected with more than 54% of the vote.

+National Democrats said they expect to hold both targeted seats and compete to flip three other districts where Republicans have won by narrow margins.

 Ohio residents criticize new map